Kurrawong/pycsw-testclient/README.md

 Results from tests are reported to the command line in the usual pytest way.

-## License & Reuse

-_This test client has initially been developed to test the [Geological Survey of South Australia](https://www.energymining.sa.gov.au/industry/geological-survey)'s pyCSW installation and is optimised for that.
-For use elsewhere, some recoding will likely be needed._

-The code in this repository is licensed for reuse using the [MIT License](https://opensource.org/license/mit), as is the code of the pyCSW application.
-See the LICENSE file for details.

-The implementation of CSW in Python as pyCSW is governed by the [pyCSW Steering Committee](https://pycsw.org/community/psc.html).

-The Catalogue Service for the Web (CSW) specification that pyCSW implements is an [Open Geospatial Consortium](https://www.ogc.org) standard that is freely available.

 ## Installation

 This application is designed to be used as a Python application, executed within a Python IDE such as PyCharm or Visual Studio Code.
 It does not provide all the necessary features to operate as a stand-alone Command Line application.